mls-m5/medit/README.md

   - [ ] Ctrl+tab switch between opened buffers
   - [ ] Layouts that handle splits
   - [ ] Use formatting (palette) to handle grouping ({}) or hyperlink marking
+  - [ ] Prompt if the user want to save beforeo exits
 - [ ] ~~Use Lua~~
   - [x] Remove remainders of old scripting engine
   - [ ] ~~Make core functionality callable from lua~~